 There are people who believe that modern Olympic fencing teaches techniques that are applicable to historical fencing, and that belief is not entirely incorrect.
-Many of the fundamentals from Olympic fencing port over nicely to HEMA as Olympic fencing does descend from historical small-fencing styles.
+Many of the fundamentals from Olympic fencing port over nicely to HEMA as Olympic fencing does descend from historical small-sword fencing styles.

 However there are also a lot of differences between historical fencing and Olympic style sport fencing.
 The rules are different and the weapons are different.
 It is popular for people to believe that contemporary sport fencing is based on rapier fencing but this is inaccurate for several reasons which we have already explained in detail in our other article, “What exactly is a rapier?” which we suggest you read for further information about these differences.

 Contemporary fencing is largely based on historical small-sword and military saber fencing practices from the late 19th and early 20th century.

 Yet even if you compare the modern foil and saber fencing events to their original 19th century counterparts, it is plainly evident that the weapons used today by contemporary sport fencers are far lighter and more flexible than those made a century ago, which allows for movements with modern fencing weapons that are not possible using practice weapons from the early 20th century.

 Matt Easton of Schola Gladiatoria has a video on his YouTube channel demonstrating these differences.
 It is worth a watch.

 As another example, a commonly used offensive technique in Olympic foil events is the ‘flick’.
 This movement utilizes the flexibility of the foil to strike at targets a historical small-sword could never do, such as the back of their opponent while still standing in front of them There is no historical swords which can do this kind of movement as historical swords of all kinds have very rigid blades.